 In contrast, if we had a drawing with several million very small objects (for example, only a handful of coordinates each) then we would like the batch size to be larger to minimize the number of times the threads have to synchronize when they fetch additional records on which to work or to report results.
 It would make sense in that case to use something like THREADS 8 BATCH 1000.

 Although Manifold does include internal optimizations that adjust batch size automatically on the fly there are always edge cases where an explicit value specified using BATCH may work better than automatic optimization.
+As optimizers have steadily improved, such edge cases have become so rare in real life that using BATCH is not recommended.

 CPUs not GPUs - THREADS and BATCH control processing on multiple CPU cores, not on GPUs.
 THREADS will only have an indirect effect on GPGPU optimization.
 It will be useful to have THREADS in queries which make heavy use of both GPGPUs and CPUs, but pragmas are the way to guide GPGPU use.